 - Make more than the minimum payment.
 Even if you make your payments on time, it’s not enough to just pay the minimum.
 Paying the minimum will only increase the amount of interest you owe over time and increase the duration of your loan.
 But it is important to always make your payments on time.
 Payment history makes up 35% of your FICO Score.

 - Reduce the amount of debt you owe.
-You may want to take out a consolidation loan if you owe a balance on various credit cards.
+Some consumers take out a consolidation loan if they owe a large balance on various credit cards.
 This way, you can wipe your credit debt clean and just make one monthly payment on your loan.
 This will, in turn, increase your credit score.
+Alternatively, a debt management program can help you pay off your debt without having to take out another loan.

 - Keep a low credit utilization rate.
 Alternately, you can transfer your balances onto one credit card with a larger credit limit that has little to no interest.
 This way, you can make higher payments without accruing interest and pay off your debt faster.
 Increasing the amount of credit you have to your name only works if you’re committed to paying off your debt and not spending your available credit.